To be honest, I was freaking out about turning 40 at first. Thought I’d run away for my birthday and hide in shame.

 We need to practise saying no to things if they don’t align with our goals.

-And we need to check in with our bank statements reguarly, not wish them into another dimension.
+And we need to check in with our bank statements reguarly, instead of wish them into another dimension.

 It’s a grind, but we just need to suck it up, buttercup.
 The alternative is to be broke AF and/or not meet our life goals.
 And who wants that?